DannyBoyNYC/session-9/readme.md

 `cd` into it and `npm start` it.

-Clean up the default config and move the components folder from the other directory into src.
+Move the components folder from the `other` directory into the `src` folder.

+Clean up the default distro by deleting unnecessary files.

 Review [static routing](https://reacttraining.com/react-router/core/guides/philosophy) in ExpressJS.
-Compare this to React's dynamic routing.
+Compare this to React's [dynamic routing](https://reacttraining.com/react-router/core/guides/philosophy/dynamic-routing).

+React Router offers environment specific packages for web browsers or [native web apps](https://facebook.github.io/react-native/)) versions.

-Since we are in a browser we'll use `react-router-dom`.
+Since we are in a browser we'll install `react-router-dom`.

-`npm install --save react-router-dom`
+`npm i -S react-router-dom`

-Next we need to decide between hash routing and browser routing.
+Next we need to decide between [hash routing](https://reacttraining.com/react-router/web/api/HashRouter) and [browser routing](https://reacttraining.com/react-router/web/api/BrowserRouter).
 The hash router is appropriate for static websites so we will use the `BrowserRouter`.

-The router only works with a single child so let's nest our `App` component within it.
+The brwoser router only works with a single child so let's nest our `App` component within it.

 `index.js`: